cityjson/specs/docs/extensions.rst

   }

 ------------------------------------------------
 Mapping of the Noise ADE to a CityJSON Extension
 ------------------------------------------------

-To illustrate the process of creating a new CityJSON extension, we use the Noise ADE, which is the example case in the `CityGML 2.0 documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ (Section 10.13.2 on p.
+To illustrate the process of creating a new CityJSON Extension, we use the Noise ADE, which is the example case in the `CityGML 2.0 documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ (Section 10.13.2 on p.
 151 describes it; and Annex H on p.
 305 gives more implementation details).
 The XSDs and some test datasets are available `here <http://schemas.opengis.net/citygml/examples/2.0/ade/noise-ade/>`_.

 The resulting files for the Noise Extension are available: